tonioloewald/xinjs-ui/README.md

 E.g. where appropriate, the `value` of an element is its malleable `state`, and when this changes, the element emits a `change` event.

-Similarly, the xinjs base `Component` class and the components in this collection stive to be as similar in operation as possible to DOM elements as possible.
+Similarly, the xinjs base `Component` class and the components in this collection strive to be as similar in operation as possible to DOM elements as makes sense.
 E.g. binary attributes work as expected.
 Adding the `hidden` attribute makes them disappear.
+If a component subclass has a `value` property then it will be rendered if the value changes (similarly it will be rendered if an initialized attribute is changed).
 Intinsic properties of components will default to `null` rather than `undefined`.

 Similarly, because web-components are highly interoperable, there's no reason to reinvent wheels.
 In particular, this library won't try to replace existing, excellent libraries